Spin Polarization from Circularly Polarized Light Induced Charge Transfer

 To account for the SOC-assisted charge transfer, we include the mean-field Breit-Pauli form of the spin-orbit coupling.\cite{marian2012spin} Within our minimal model basis, only the metal center contributes to the one-center SOC.\cite{gouterman1973porphyrins,ake1969porphyrins} The one-center SOC terms are defined as matrix elements where the angular momentum operator and both atomic orbitals are centered around the same nucleus.
 Because the angular momentum operators are pure imaginary operators and have zero diagonal matrix elements in a real-valued atomic orbital basis and since we retain only one atomic orbital per atom except for the metal, it is evident that only the metal center will contribute to the one-center SOC.
 Therefore, the diabatic states are additionally coupled through a single-electron SOC term of the Hamiltonian with magnitude ${v}_{\mathrm{SOC}_{\lambda}}$, as derived in Supplementary S2 using the mean-field SOC and H\"{u}ckel theory.

 The resultant electronic Hamiltonian, $\hat{H}_\mathrm{e}$, spanned by $\ket{^1\mathrm{D}_{\lambda}}$, $\ket{^1\mathrm{CT}_{\lambda}}$, and $\ket{^3\mathrm{CT}_{\lambda}}$ is thus

 where all energy differences are with respect to the donor singlet.
+Since this electronic Hamiltonian does not couple states with different $\lambda$, an initial state prepared in a given angular momentum subspace $\lambda$ remains there under time evolution with $\hat{H}_{\mathrm{e}}$.
 Note $v_{\mathrm{SOC}_{\lambda}}$ depends on helicity with $v_{\mathrm{SOC}_{-}}=-v_{\mathrm{SOC}_{+}}$.
 One can interpret this difference in sign of the SOC matrix element as due to an effective transient magnetic field produced by the ring current upon excitation with CPL.
-The spin-conserving electron transfer occurs solely via the $d_{xz}$ orbital while the SOC charge transfer involves both the $d_{xz}$ and $d_{yz}$ orbitals of the metal center.
+Previous work suggests that such ultrafast currents may generate experimentally observable magnetic fields.\cite{yuan2018generation,de2023tunable} The spin-conserving electron transfer occurs solely via the $d_{xz}$ orbital while the SOC charge transfer involves both the $d_{xz}$ and $d_{yz}$ orbitals of the metal center.
 Unlike previous work where the spin-preserving electron transfer matrix element is real and the SOC matrix element is purely imaginary,\cite{fay2021origin} in our case both the direct and SOC-assisted electron transfer matrix elements are real-valued as we have complex frontier orbitals with finite angular momentum.

 The triplet donor states with spin projection $M_S=0$ along the quantization axis $\mathbf{z}_{\mathrm{mol}}$ are